 As device developers seek to harness ML for next generation products, it’s important to address the unique ML challenges in the pre-commercial stage, including:

-- The research phase, where selecting the ML algorithm drives subsequent mitigation considerations
+- The research phase, where selecting the ML algorithm drives subsequent risk mitigation considerations

 - The building phase, which addresses verification, validation, and risk management concerns specific to ML

-- Regulatory processes and the nuances of working with regulators in novel areas of technology
+- Regulatory processes and the nuances of working with regulatory bodies in novel areas of technology

 Selecting Types of ML Algorithms